pal1000/mesa-dist-win/readme.md

 - D3D10 software renderer is available in MSVC package since 21.2.0.
 File name: `d3d10sw.dll`.
 This is a drop in replacement for Microsoft WARP and unfortunately there is no clean way of [deploying](https://gitlab.freedesktop.org/mesa/mesa/-/blob/main/src/gallium/targets/d3d10sw/README.md) it.
 - SPIR-V to DXIL tool and library are available in MSVC package since 21.0.0 and since 22.2.0 in MinGW package as well.
 File names: `libspirv_to_dxil.dll`, `spirv_to_dxil.dll` and `spirv2dxil.exe`.
 ### Testing library and tools
-- graw.
+- Gallium raw interface.
 File names: `graw.dll`, `graw_null.dll`.
-This is Mesa3D plug-in library mainly used by unit tests.
-It is not a driver.
+This is a dummy gallium driver without any graphics API mainly used for testing.
 Available for both x86 and x64 and in full (with window system support) and headless (no window) versions.
-This is used in special cases by software that is designed to use Mesa3D code internal APIs.
-Since 20.0.2 both full and headless versions are available in both MSVC and MSYS2 Mingw-w64 packages.
+Since 20.0.2 both windowed and windowless versions are available in both MSVC and MSYS2 Mingw-w64 packages.
+This deprecated component has been [removed in Mesa3D 22.3.0-devel](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/19099).
 - test suite.
 Many executable unit tests.
 ### Development packages
 Headers and libraries for both 32-bit and 64-bit builds are located in a separate archive called development pack.